Cooperstown, New York

 Cooperstown is the home of the National Baseball Hall of Fame and Museum.
-The Farmers' Museum in the village opened in 1944 on farmland that had once belonged to James Fenimore Cooper.
-The Fenimore Art Museum and Glimmerglass Opera are also based here.
+Other attractions in the village include the Fenimore Farm & Country Village, which opened in 1944 on farmland that had once belonged to James Fenimore Cooper, the Fenimore Art Museum, and the Glimmerglass Festival.
 Most of the historic pre-1900s core of the village is included in the Cooperstown Historic District, which was listed on the National Register of Historic Places in 1980; its boundaries were increased in 1997 and more contributing properties were identified.

 History

 Native American use

 Before European colonization, Iroquois Indians inhabited the area around the village and Otsego Lake.
 The name Otsego is from a Mohawk or Oneida word meaning "place of the rock", referring to the large boulder near the lake's outlet, today known as "Council Rock".
 It is a large boulder whose top is above the water's surface and can be seen from shore.
 It is believed to have been a meeting place for Native Americans prior to the American Revolutionary War.
 A small parcel of land near Council Rock was presented to the Village of Cooperstown in 1957, on the condition that it remain open to the public as a park.